 A gynecologic oncologist is a physician who specializes in treating women with reproductive tract cancers.
 Gynecologic oncologists are initially trained as obstetrician/gynecologists and then undergo three to possibly more than five years of specialized education in all the effective forms of treatment for gynecologic cancers (surgery, radiation, chemotherapy and experimental treatments) as well as the biology and pathology of gynecologic cancers.

-The importance of being treated by a gynecologic oncologist cannot be stressed enough.
+If you were referred to a gynecologic oncologist, it is most likely because your doctor suspects you may have ovarian cancer, and wants you to be seen by a specialist who can provide the very best care.
+Your gynecologic oncologist will work with you to develop a treatment plan and help you understand the steps ahead.
+The importance of being treated by a gynecologic oncologist for your initial debulking surgery cannot be stressed enough.
 According to numerous medical studies, there are significant survival advantages for women who are managed, operated on and treated by a gynecologic oncologist.
-Why?

 - Gynecologic oncologists are five times more likely to completely remove ovarian tumors during surgery.

 - Eighty percent of ovarian cancer patients receive inadequate surgical debulking–the removal of tumor tissue during surgery–and staging when done by non-gynecologic oncology surgeons.

 - Survival rate and outcomes for women with ovarian cancer vastly improve with gynecologic oncologists.

 - For those women with ovarian cancer who live in rural areas that may not have a gynecologic oncologist at a local hospital, her care can be supervised by a gynecologic oncologist at a major medical center who has relationships with medical oncologists in surrounding areas to provide the chemotherapy treatment.